 Regulator disrupts Starlink services during Tonga’s ongoing communications crisis

-Starlink dish placed on a beach in Maldives (Photo: Starlink via Twitter)
+Starlink dish (Photo: Starlink via Twitter)

 The Tonga government considers that Starlink‘s roaming network services linked to personal satellite antennas, to be illegal in Tonga, even when they are on ships and yachts passing through Tongan waters and on isolated islands that have no alternative data or telephone services.